National Guard deployed after Kenosha shooting, suspect arrested | DW | 26.08.2020

 Daily protests have rocked Kenosha since the police shooting of Black man Jacob Blake, 29, on the weekend.

-Two people were shot dead amid clashes between protesters and vigilantes on Tuesday night.
+On Tuesday night, two people were shot dead amid clashes between protesters and apparent vigilantes.
 Video footage posted online shows a young white man with a semi-automatic rifle appearing to shoot at protesters.
 The recording also shows the shooter walking down the street as police vehicles drive past him.

 Officials said early Wednesday that there were multiple shots fired before midnight, and that an investigation was underway.